gospeldesk/www.gospeldesk.org/_posts/0000-01-01-toward-a-synaxis-of-the-gospels.md

 and Elijah should be with the predecessors, as should the Magi and Shepherds.
 Let me know if you find others missing.

-My hope is that this drawing can help us become more familiar with the Gospels, and see more clearly the saints we find there.
+My hope is that this drawing can help us more clearly see the early communion of saints we find in the Gospels.
 May God count us worthy of being found in His Holy Church today!